 The Civil Service embraces diversity and promotes equality of opportunity.
 There is a guaranteed interview scheme (GIS) for candidates with disabilities who meet the minimum selection criteria.

 Note for Civil Servants only

-If you work within another Government department and still in your probationary period you may not eligible to apply for vacancies within this department.
+If you work within another Government department and still in your probationary period you may not be eligible to apply for vacancies within this department.
 Please email us to check before applying.
-All Cabinet Office employees are requested to submit a statement of suitability, in support of your application, from your line manager.
-This can be an email or signed document uploaded along with your CV and cover letter.

 Any move across the Civil Service on or after 4th October 2018 may have implications on an employee’s ability to carry on claiming childcare vouchers.
 Instead, you will need to see if you are eligible under the Tax Free Childcare scheme.